-You struggle with your emotions and relationships.
-Sometimes, circumstances seem out of control.
-You might feel too deeply or not know how to get what you want from others.
-You’re constantly reviewing what happened or what could be.
-There are times that the mental noise is so disturbing that you check out by using alcohol or drugs, engaging in eating-disorder behavior, act compulsively, or even harm yourself.
+Do you struggle with your emotions or your relationships?
+Do you feel too deeply or not know how to get what you want from others?
+Maybe you find yourself constantly reviewing what happened or what could be.
+There might be times that the mental noise is so disturbing that you check out by numbing yourself, acting impulsively, or even harming yourself.

 Does this sound familiar?